AaditAntony/notepad-flutter/README.md

 git checkout -b feature-vort  // to create and move the branch at the same time

 // use gitinit to create the git repository
+// create the file called index.html with the basic content